 This device complies with the RF exposure requirements for portable devices.
-The device is intended for handheld use, with the transmitter antennas kept more than 30mm from the hands in normal use.
+The device is intended for handheld use, with the transmitter antennas kept more than 60mm from the hands and more than 20cm from the body in normal use.

 18. Déclaration d'exposition aux RF (appareil portable)